JackChilds/jsmysqldb/README.md

 - table : specifies the default table to use if no table is provided in the request config.
 Case sensitive
 - limit : specifies the default row limit to use if no limit is provided in the request config
 - offset : specifies the default row offset to use if no offset is provided in the request config
+- where : specifies the default where condition to use, false just means don't use a where statement by default.
+This is the property that will be used if no where key is provided in the config
 - allowedTables: specifies the list of tables that the script is allowed to access.
 Case sensitive

 ## Examples